mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 responded `Automatic` will always come after one that responded `Yes`, even though that may not be the original order in the Artifact.

+If any update module returns `AutomaticSkipStatusReport`, **the mender client will not try to report update status to the server before rebooting**, even if other modules responded with `Yes` or `Automatic`.
+The semantics are otherwise identical to `Automatic`.

 Unless all modules responded `No` in the `NeedsArtifactReboot` query, the `ArtifactReboot` state executes after `ArtifactInstall`.
 Inside this state it is permitted to call commands that reboot the system.
 However, if this happens,